wangdi4/llvm/llvm/docs/LangRef.rst

 The root node of a TBAA type hierarchy is an ``MDNode`` with 0 operands or with exactly one ``MDString`` operand.

 ..
-INTEL_CUSTOMIZATION changed the representation of the scalar and struct type descriptor
+INTEL_CUSTOMIZATION changed the representation of the scalar and struct
+.. type descriptor as well as added Pointer and Array type descriptor according
-.. according to the new TBAA enhancement.
+.. to the new TBAA enhancement.

-Scalar type descriptors are represented as an ``MDNode`` s with two operands.
+Scalar type descriptors are represented as an ``MDNode`` s with 3 operands.
 The first operand is an ``MDString`` denoting the name of the struct type.
 LLVM does not assign meaning to the value of this operand, it only cares about it being an ``MDString``.
 The second operand is an ``MDNode`` which points to the parent for said scalar type descriptor, which is either another scalar type descriptor or the TBAA root.
-Scalar type descriptors can have an optional third integer argument.
-If it is equal to 1 then the type is "constant".
+The third operand must be the ``ConstantInt`` set to zero.

 Struct type descriptors are represented as ``MDNode`` s with an odd number of operands greater than 1.
 The first operand is an ``MDString`` denoting the name of the struct type in the form of '``struct@name``'.
 After the name operand, the struct type descriptors have a sequence of alternating ``MDNode`` and ``ConstantInt`` operands.
 With N starting from 1, the 2N - 1 th operand, an ``MDNode``, denotes a contained field, and the 2N th operand, a ``ConstantInt``, is the offset of the said contained field.
 The offsets must be in non-decreasing order.

-..
-INTEL_CUSTOMIZATION

-Pointer type descriptors are represented as an ``MDNode`` s with 3 or 4 operands.
+Pointer type descriptors are represented as an ``MDNode`` s with 3 operands.
 The first operand is an ``MDString`` in the form of '``pointer@name``'.
+Similar to the ``Scalar`` type descriptors, the actual value of this ``MDString`` operand is irrelevant to LLVM and it only helps to improve program comprehension.
 The second operand is the ``MDNode`` representing the parent of the pointed scalar node which is always the scalar node ``char``.
-The third operand is a ``ConstantInt`` that states the offset.
-The fourth operand is optional, it's an integer which if equal to 1 indicates that the type is a "constant".
+The third operand is a ``ConstantInt`` and it's always zero.

-Array type descriptors are represented as an ``MDNode`` s with 3 or 4 operands.
+Array type descriptors are represented as an ``MDNode`` s with 3 operands.
 The first operand is an ``MDString`` in the form of '``array@name``'.
-The second operand is the ``MDNode`` representing the element type node.
-The third operand is a ``ConstantInt`` that represents the offset value.
-The fourth operand is optional, it's an integer which if equal to 1 indicates that the type is a "constant".

-Like in scalar type descriptors the actual value of the name operand for the pointer type, array type and struct type nodes is irrelevant to LLVM.
-It only helps to improve program comprehension.
+Like in ``Pointer`` type descriptors, the actual value of the name operand for the array type is irrelevant to LLVM.
+The second operand is the ``MDNode`` representing the metadata node of the element type.
+The third operand is a ``ConstantInt`` that must be zero.

 ..
 END INTEL_CUSTOMIZATION